seemslegit42/sanctum/README.md

 -   **The Chancel (`/chancel`):** Where raw thought ignites empire.
 A sacred space for the profound philosophical discourse that fuels the age of autonomous workflows.
 -   **The Scriptorium (`/docs`):** Where arcane knowledge becomes a weapon.
 The living scroll containing the intricate details of the ΛΞVON OS, from system architecture to agentic protocols.

-## The Architect's Genesis Protocol: Installation
+## THE ARCHITECT'S GENESIS PROTOCOL: INSTALLATION

 To manifest The Sanctum on your local machine, you must perform the Architect's Genesis Protocol from the root of the monorepo.
 This is no mere setup; it is a ritual.

-### 1. Install Dependencies
+### 1. Summon the Components
-From the monorepo root, summon the necessary components from the ether.
-This command weaves the required packages into your local forge for all workspaces.
+From the monorepo root, invoke the command to summon the necessary components from the digital ether.
+This incantation weaves the required packages into your local forge.

 ```bash
 npm install
 ```

-### 2. Configure Your Environment
+### 2. Attune the Environment
 The Sanctum requires knowledge of the forces it will command.
-Create a `.env.local` file in this package directory (`apps/sanctum`) from the provided example.
+Create a `.env.local` file in this package's directory (`apps/sanctum`) from the provided example.
 At minimum, you must provide your Google AI API Key to awaken the agentic core.

 ```bash
 cp .env.example .env.local
 ```

-Populate `.env.local` with the necessary credentials:
+Populate your `.env.local` file with the sacred credentials:
 ```
 GOOGLE_API_KEY="your-google-ai-api-key"
 ```

-### 3. Launch The Sanctum
+### 3. Open the Gateway
-From the monorepo root, invoke the primary command to launch the digital temple alongside its required AI services.
+From the monorepo root, invoke the primary command to launch the digital temple.

 ```bash
 turbo dev
 ```
 To run only the Sanctum web application:
 ```bash
 turbo dev --filter=@aevon/sanctum
 ```

 The Sanctum will now be accessible at `http://localhost:3000`.
-You have opened the gateway.
+You have performed the rite.
+Welcome, Architect.

-## The Forge: Core Technologies
+## THE FORGE: CORE TECHNOLOGIES

 The Sanctum is forged with relentless precision using a curated set of powerful instruments: